 Netflix rating: TV 14, Almost Five stars (1 season)

-The backstory of Detective James Gordon (Ben McKenzie) and his impact on Gotham City.
-It also deals with the start of batman.
 Why you’ll like this: I found Gotham really entertaining and thrilling to watch.
-It’s dark and gritty police drama with some of your favourite comic villains like Penguin and The Riddler.
+It’s a dark and gritty police drama with some of your favorite comic villains like Penguin and The Riddler.

 Netflix rating: TV 14, Five stars (2 seasons)